InfluxDB Markedly Outperforms OpenTSDB in Time Series Data & Metrics Benchmark

 It’s also important to note that OpenTSDB uses Apache HBase as its storage backend and requires a significant amount of setup, configuration, and tuning to achieve optimal write and query performance and often requires a separate team to manage the HBase and HDFS deployment.
-InfluxDB, on the other hand, is ready to use for time-series workloads out of the box with no additional configuration with a schema and query language designed for working with time series.
+InfluxDB, on the other hand, is ready to use for time series workloads out-of-the-box with no additional configuration with a schema and query language designed for working with time series.

-To read the complete details of the benchmarks and methodology, download the “Benchmarking InfluxDB vs. OpenTSDB for Time-Series Data & Metrics Management” technical paper or watch the recorded webinar.
+To read the complete details of the benchmarks and methodology, download the “Benchmarking InfluxDB vs. OpenTSDB for Time Series Data, Metrics & Management” technical paper or watch the recorded webinar.

 Our overriding goal was to create a consistent, up-to-date comparison that reflects the latest developments in both InfluxDB and OpenTSDB.
 We will periodically re-run these benchmarks and update our detailed technical paper with our findings.
-All of the code for these benchmarks are available on Github.
-Feel free to open up issues or pull requests on that repository or if you have any questions, comments, or suggestions.
+All of the code for these benchmarks is available on Github.
+Feel free to open up issues or pull requests on that repository if you have any questions, comments, or suggestions.

 Now, let’s take a look at the results

-InfluxDB is an open-source time-series database written in Go.
-At its core is a custom-built storage engine called the Time-Structured Merge (TSM) Tree, which is optimized for time-series data.
+InfluxDB is an open source Time Series Database written in Go.
+At its core is a custom-built storage engine called the Time-Structured Merge (TSM) Tree, which is optimized for time series data.
 Controlled by a custom SQL-like query language named InfluxQL, InfluxDB provides out-of-the-box support for mathematical and statistical functions across time ranges and is perfect for custom monitoring and metrics collection, real-time analytics, plus IoT and sensor data workloads.

-OpenTSDB is a scalable, distributed time-series database written in Java and built on top of HBase.
-It is not a standalone time-series database and relies on HBase as its data storage layer, so the OpenTSDB time-series daemons effectively provide the functionality of a query engine with no shared state between instances.
+OpenTSDB is a scalable, distributed Time Series Database written in Java and built on top of HBase.
+It is not a standalone Time Series Database and relies on HBase as its data storage layer, so the OpenTSDB time series daemons effectively provide the functionality of a query engine with no shared state between instances.
 Additionally, OpenTSDB is primarily designed for generating dashboard visualizations, therefore it does not always return exact data for arbitrary time ranges.
 Note that we set the HBase replication factor to 1 to achieve the fairest comparison.

-About the Benchmarks
+About the benchmarks

-In building a representative benchmark suite, we identified the most commonly evaluated characteristics for working with time-series data.
+In building a representative benchmark suite, we identified the most commonly evaluated characteristics for working with time series data.
 We looked at performance across three vectors: